Why Waaree Energies shares tumbled 11% today; should you buy? - BusinessToday

 Shares of Waaree Energies Ltd took a beating in Thursday's trade, despite a 71 per cent surge in March quarter net profit.
-Analysts said the quarter delivered a robust revenue performance but margin disappointed.
+Analysts said the manufacturer and exporter of solar modules delivered a robust revenue performance but its margin disappointed.
 Ebitda margin came in at 19 per cent for the March quarter.
-This was a sharp 700 basis points lower than 25 per cent estimated by MOFSL.
+This was a sharp 700 basis points below MOFSL's estimate of 25 per cent.
 Analysts are awaiting the company's conference call at 3 pm today to get more clarity.
-MOFSL has, for now, 'Buy' rating on the Waaree Energies stock.
+MOFSL has, for now, 'Buy' rating on the Waaree Energies stock in its flash note.

 "Weaker Ebitda margin might be attributable to the company’s transition to G12R cells in Q4," MOFSL said as it awaited clarity in conference call.
 Consequently, said MOFSL, adjusted PAT also missed our estimates by 6 per cent.